Elegant Chocolate Flowers for Cakes

 **If tinting your candy coating, make sure that you use an oil based candy coloring gel rather than the coloring gels used when tinting buttercream or fondant.
 Colors that are not oil based may thicken the chocolate too much to work with (or cause it to seize).

-Today's Chocolate Flowers
+Elegant Chocolate Flowers for Cakes

 We think that these chocolate flowers most resemble peonies, although if they were white rather than pink, they would look like magnolias as well!
 I hope that you have fun with this technique- the flowers are so much fun to make and the options are endless.